yasharth328/Hacktober2021/README.md

 ## Disclaimer
-This is Just for Beginners to help in contribution and make their first pull request.
+This is Just for Beginners to help for open source contribution and make their first pull request.
 [@ALLINONE4298](https://github.com/ALLINONE4298) receives no commission or incentives for your participating in either contributing or entering the Hacktoberfest event.